JuliaLang/julia/doc/stdlib/test.rst

    Record a result to a testset.
 This function is called by the ``@testset`` infrastructure each time a contained ``@test`` macro completes, and is given the test result (which could be an ``Error``\ ).
 This will also be called with an ``Error`` if an exception is thrown inside the test block but outside of a ``@test`` context.

 .. function:: should_run(ts::AbstractTestSet, nruns::Int)

+   ..
+Docstring generated from Julia source

+   Decide if the tests should be run; returns true if and only if they should.
+The tests are called in a loop and the ``nruns`` arg counts the number of times the test block has been executed. ``nruns`` is 0 when the tests have not yet executed.

 .. function:: finish(ts::AbstractTestSet)